fastlane/docs/docs/actions/update_project_team.md

-> This action update the Developer Team ID of your Xcode Project.
+> This action updates the Developer Team ID of your Xcode project.

 update_project_team ||